Sendelica

-Sendelica is a psychedelic rock group from West Wales composed of core members Pete Bingham (guitars and electronics) and Glenda Pescado (bass guitar) with Lee Relfe (saxophones) and Jack Jackson (drums).
-The band have regularly collaborated with many musicians, artists, film makers and performers over the years and, although primarily an instrumental group, with a variety of vocalists as well.
+Sendelica is a psychedelic rock trio from West Wales composed of core members Pete Bingham (guitars and electronics), Glenda Pescado (bass guitar) and Jack Jackson (drums).
+The band have regularly collaborated with many musicians, noticeably Lee Relfe (saxophone) and Colin Consterdine (keyboards/production) as well as artists, film makers and performance artists and, although primarily an instrumental group, with a number of vocalists as well.